CityOfBoston/adopt-trees/README.md

         (paste in the contents of maketable.php to create the table) (use \q to quit)
         (if you ever need to start over, run DROP TABLE subscriptions; and then this script again)

+# Configuring Mandrill

+* In the command line, run:

+        heroku addons:add mandrill:sandbox

+* Go to the Heroku App Dashboard, view the app, and open up the Mandrill add-on.
+You will be asked for some information about your service.

+* Choose to set up Mandrill with API access, and copy the API key from the bottom of the page.

+* Go to https://mandrillapp.com/templates and create a Welcome template (named Welcome)

 # Configuring Fusion Tables